MicrosoftDocs/cpp-docs/docs/ide/implementing-a-connection-point-visual-cpp.md

 ## Implement connection point wizard

 This wizard implements a connection point for a COM object.
 A connectable object (that is, a source) can show a connection point for its own interfaces or for any outgoing interface.
-Visual C++ and Windows both provide type libraries that have outgoing interfaces.
+MSVC and Windows both provide type libraries that have outgoing interfaces.
 Each outgoing interface can be implemented by a client on an object (that is, a sink).

 For more information, see [ATL connection points](../atl/atl-connection-points.md).